3855 Trueman Court | Hilliard, Ohio | 43026

 Healthy children will get cuts.
 Some cuts will need some care at home, where some cuts will need stitches.
 Cuts (also called lacerations) go through the full skin layers.
 Often you can see the bumpy white or yellow fatty tissue where the skin is split open.
 Cuts or lacerations are closed to reduce further bleeding, reduce the chances of an infection, and to help it heal well (less likely to scar).
 Any cut that needs to be closed with stitches, staples, or the skin glue Dermabond needs to have it done in the first 12 hours after the injury.
 Waiting longer than 12 hours dramatically increases the chances of trapping some germs under the cut and causing an infection.
 Cuts that are longer than ¼ inch on the face, cuts longer than ½ inch on the rest of the body, or cuts that are gaping or split open will likely need stitches, staples, or skin glue.
 If your child has a cut that does not require stitches or staples to close, apply pressure with a clean gauze or towel until the bleeding stops.
 Then it is best to keep the area covered for a day or two with Neosporin ointment and a Band-Aid.
-We do not stitch or staple in the office.
-We do have the skin glue Dermabond and can close some simple, straight cuts in certain areas of the body during regular business hours with an appointment.
+We do not stitch, staple, or apply Dermabond in the office.

 Children needing stitches or staples will be referred by our office to the Nationwide Children’s Hospital Emergency Department (downtown) or to one of the Urgent Care centers (the closest to our office is in Hilliard off Britton Pkwy).